With a chocolate heart candy nestled on top, these peanut butter sweetheart cookies are the Valentine’s Day version of peanut butter blossoms!

 - optional: additional 1/4 cup (50g) granulated sugar for rolling

-- Whisk the flour, baking soda, and salt together.
+- Whisk the flour, baking soda, and salt together in a medium bowl.
 Set aside.

-- Using a hand mixer or a stand mixer fitted with paddle attachment, beat the butter for 1 minute on high speed until creamy.
-On medium-high speed, beat in brown sugar and granulated sugar until completely creamed and smooth, about 2 minutes.
-Add the egg and beat on high until combined, about 1 minute.
+- In a large bowl using a hand mixer or a stand mixer fitted with paddle attachment, beat the butter for 1 minute on high speed until creamy.
+Switch to medium-high speed and beat in the brown sugar and 1/4 cup (50g) granulated sugar until completely creamed and smooth, about 2 minutes.
+Add the egg and beat until combined, about 1 minute.
 Scrape down the sides and bottom of the bowl as needed.
-Add the peanut butter and vanilla extract, then beat on high until combined.
+Add the peanut butter and vanilla extract and beat until combined.

-- Scoop and roll cookie dough, about 1.5 Tablespoons of dough each.
-Roll each ball in the additional granulated sugar (optional) and arrange on the baking sheet about 2 inches apart.
-Bake for 11-13 minutes or until the tops begin to slightly crack.
-Remove cookies from the oven and allow to cool for 10 minutes.
+- Roll & bake: Scoop and roll cookie dough, about 1 heaping Tablespoon of dough each.
+If desired, roll each ball in 1/4 cup of granulated sugar.
+Arrange cookie dough balls on the baking sheet about 3 inches apart.
+Bake for 11–13 minutes or until the tops begin to slightly crack.
+Remove cookies from the oven and allow to cool on the baking sheets for 5 minutes.